 - File - Attach files to the course or request learners to upload files.
 For more information, see 'Requesting or providing files as part of a course'.

-- Path Selection - Assign different learner paths based on various options your learners can choose from.
+- Path Selection - Assign different learner paths based on options your learners can choose from.
 For more information, see 'Setting up different learner journeys in a course'.

-- Action - Specify an action to be performed at a certain point within the course.
+- Action - Specify an automated action to be performed at a certain point within the course.
 For more information, see 'Using action modules to automate a course'.